 To tell you the honest truth, they've all worked fine.
 The old geezer in the middle of the photo above, the Manfrotto hexagonal quick release, was used with a big and heavy 4x5 inch view camera during and a few years after my photography college days.

 Up until last year, when I was shooting group and individual baseball and soccer team photos at the same time, I still used that Manfrotto hexagonal quick release with my Canon 5D Mark III which makes for a rock solid camera support.
-I'd use that for group photos with one camera and a Manfrotto RC2 quick release system for photographing the individual athletes with another.
+I'd use that for team photos with one camera and a Manfrotto RC2 quick release system for photographing the individual athletes with another.

 I know.
 That was kind of crazy, but it worked just fine.